pseuxide/pseuxide.github.io/_posts/2024-06-10-defeating_a_heavily_obfuscated_keygenme_binary.md

 In terms of junk code insertion I only removed the junk subroutine calls for cleaning purpose.

-> So I ended up with not dealing with opaque predicates and junk code insertion because even if It screw up the control flow I felt like the assembly and pseudocode was readable.
+> So I ended up with not dealing with opaque predicates and junk code insertion because even if It screw up the control flow I felt like the disassembly and pseudocode was readable.
 In my view, at the very least, the junk code included `abuse of the cpuid instruction` and `double assignment to registers before use` which, especially latter, is supposed to be time consuming to deal with.
 {: .prompt-info }

 ## [+] Taking over obfuscated jmps